-The six sales considered to best represent the subject market are provided in detail and are summarized and adjusted at "Land Sales Adjustment Grid."
+The eight sales considered to best represent the subject market are provided in detail and are summarized and adjusted at "Land Sales Adjustment Grid."
 A map locating the comparables relative the the subject property as well as detail of the comparable sales are put forth on the following pages and precede the presentation of the grid table.
+Specifics for confidential Comparables One and Two are not disclosed.